gigiyy/gigiyy.github.io/_posts/2023-12-25-swift-mothod.md

 ## Final Words

 The aforementioned processes don't follow a linear trajectory from architecture design, development, to deployment.
 Instead, they represent an iteration of the interleaving, even back-tracking of backlog refinement and coding activities.

-This constitutes the crux of software design processes.
-While revisiting high-level design is certainly less frequent, you'll inevitably find the need to make architectural changes from time to time.
+Though not publicly advocated, our experiences have shown it has broader potential in software design in general, particularly when incorporating Lean and TDD principles.